BI-with-Sabbir/Power-Bi-Project/E-commerce Sales & Customer Analytics/Readme.md

 - A+ Group: Top 3 performers contributed $1.76M+ in revenue, each with strong profit margins and relatively low return rates.

 ## 📊 Example Insights:
-Mountain-200 Black, 46 generated $616,779 revenue with a return rate of 3.7%, while Mountain-200 Silver, 46 had the lowest return rate at 1.8% among A+ products.
+Mountain-200 Black, 46 generated $616,779 in revenue with a return rate of 3.7%, while Mountain-200 Silver, 46 had the lowest return rate at 1.8% among A+ products.

 Some smaller products like HL Road Tire had a higher return rate (4.6%) despite lower revenue.

 ## 🧩 Interactive Filters:
 Country, Category, and Year selectors

-Revenue Target slider dynamically updates the table
+The revenue Target slider dynamically updates the table

 ### 👥 Customer Analysis Dashboard – Demographics & Behavioral Insights
 This dashboard delivers a comprehensive overview of customer profiles, spending behavior, and segmentation to help drive targeted marketing and retention strategies.